-I construct and investigate hydraulic models of sewer systems.
+Long Answer: I construct and investigate hydraulic models of sewer systems.
 I use computer and mapping software to understand the sewer performance and investigate flood risk and flood mechanisms.

 These can be sewer systems in small villages and towns, to systems in large cities which grow in population every year.
 There is a lot of problem solving involved in hydraulic modelling, to ensure that the sewer systems are fit for purpose and suitable for future growth in population demand.

 I plan surveys necessary to help clarify the understanding of the current sewer performance, as well as watch CCTV videos of cameras that go into the sewers to see its condition.